chunrzou/DIP_project_proposal/README.md

 Data description
 =================================
-Education.csv                   -- Education level in each county\n
+Education.csv                   -- Education level in each county<\br>
-PopulationEstimates.csv         -- Population estimated in in each county PovertyEstimates.csv            -- Poverty rate in in each county StateCode.csv                   -- State code for each county Unemployment.csv                -- Unemployment rate in each county us-counties.csv                 -- Covid-19 daily cases in US
+PopulationEstimates.csv         -- Population estimated in in each county<\br>
+PovertyEstimates.csv            -- Poverty rate in in each county<\br>
+StateCode.csv                   -- State code for each county<\br>
+Unemployment.csv                -- Unemployment rate in each county<\br>
+us-counties.csv                 -- Covid-19 daily cases in US<\br>